Daisy Hill (Qld)

 An assessment of population growth drivers in Daisy Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, population projections indicate a median increase for the suburb of Daisy Hill (Qld), with an expected addition of 764 persons by 2041.
-This reflects a total increase of 10.1% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections lack age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+Looking ahead, the suburb is expected to experience population growth just below the median of Australian statistical areas.
+By 2041, Daisy Hill's population is projected to increase by 634 persons, reflecting an overall gain of 8.5% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population